Policy Paper §7: Concentric Urban Circularity as to Telecoupled Externalities of EU’s Green Economy Transition, Teodor Kalpakchiev, the-enpi.org

 The question is whether and which instruments the EU could use to induce a more nuanced trading regime that makes use of the non-reciprocal relationship towards countries in need of economic growth, but with stagnant governance reforms.
 Interestingly, post-sovereign formations elsewhere oftentimes forego the ability to adjust such responses to global demand, as with a non-completed single market, reduced regulatory capacity and oftentimes insufficient transfer of sovereignty they do not manage to induce action in state actors.
 Hereby come handy namely the horizontal and vertical anthropocentric coordination efforts, as they aim to improve the understanding of local externalities of the EU’s external trade regime.
 These feedback loops are meant to derive the causal relationships that exist and potentially address them.

-- Embedding bioregionalism through labelling, certification and tariff schemes
+- Accelerating bioregionalism through labelling, certification and tariff schemes

 - Tri-city policy partnership with rotating presidency